 Does an Easement Affect the Sale of a Property?

 Preservation easements have been used since 1955 and there are now thousands in place throughout the country.
 They provide protections and a review process that is very similar to that provided by local historic district commissions.
 Many potential buyers have already had experiences with these commissions, live in historic districts, have rehabilitated historic buildings or appreciate the history of older buildings.
 To those not experienced or interested in such properties, easements may seem like an unreasonable burden, but to those who appreciate history and have experienced the benefits of preservation regulations, easements are understood and accepted.
 When the long-term goal is to preserve the property, an easement eliminates only the buyers who do not share this goal.

 Just as land protected by conservation easements still sells, so do buildings protected by historic preservation easements.
 They are most attractive to those individuals who are actively looking for stable historic properties and want to take advantage of a preservation partnership with the easement holder to gain on-going technical help and assistance.

 What properties does the NH Preservation Alliance protect with easements?

-The Alliance currently holds nine easements, and has helped conservation and heritage groups develop other.
+The Alliance currently holds eleven easements, and has helped conservation and heritage groups develop others.
 For more information about easements, please contact us.

 Links To Pages Within The Community Landmarks Section